PagerDuty

-PagerDuty is an American cloud computing company specializing in a SaaS incident response platform for IT departments.
+PagerDuty, Inc. is an American cloud computing company specializing in a SaaS incident management platform for IT operations departments.

-PagerDuty is headquartered in San Francisco with operations in Toronto, Atlanta, the United Kingdom, and Australia.
+PagerDuty is headquartered in San Francisco with offices in Toronto, Atlanta, London, Lisbon, Tokyo, and Sydney.
 Its platform is designed to alert clients to disruptions and outages.
 The software operates as a standalone service or can be integrated into existing IT systems.

-The company was ranked 41st on Forbes's "Cloud 100" list in 2017.

 History

 The company was founded 2009 in Toronto, Ontario, by University of Waterloo graduates Alex Solomon, Andrew Miklas, and Baskar Puvanathasan.
 The company was incubated at Y Combinator.

+In July 2016, the former CEO of Keynote Systems, Jennifer Tejada, was named CEO of PagerDuty.